 Student Name:

 Student Signature: Date:

 Grade: Teacher: Homeroom#:

 FAMILY AGREEMENT

-I have received access to the Family Agreement a terms.
-It is my responsibility to read and understar
+I have received access to the Family Agreement terms.
+It is my responsibility to read and understa and Code of Conduct, and I agree to abide by its and the information.

 Parent/Guardian Name:

 Parent/Guardian Signature: Date:

 Child's Name: Grade:

 Teacher: Homeroom#: